Gerosullivan/Pangur/context/Pangur Bán - Tutorial.md

     - **Highlight**:
       - .top-bar-metric
     - **Text**: "Cats go first.
-Mice go second. then a new wave on mice enter into the gate cells."
+Mice go second. then a new wave on mice enter into the entrance cells."

     - **Instruct**: "Select Next to continue"
     - **ShowNext**: true